yuqingc7/Unphased-LAI/README.md

 Another way, what I did is downloading the sum files to my local machine (I used FileZilla) into a directory `results_summary_plots/data`, running Rstudio using the R scripts in the folder `results_summary_plots`, and producing plots in `results_summary_plots/plots`.

-In this repo, the folder `results_summary_plots/data` hosts the plots and sresults in my final project report.
+In this repo, the folder `results_summary_plots/data` hosts the example outputs from my final project report under basic simulation configuration.

 - True
   - "*.bed": true ancestry bed files for individuals 1-50